 How Long Does It Take to Regain Muscle?

-Now let’s dive into how long it takes to regain muscle.
+Now let’s dive into how long does it take to rebuild muscle.
 You’re probably not going to like the answer though...

 It’s complicated.